PrimeAcademy/weekend-js-salary-calculator/README.md

 _Duration: 8 Hour Sprint_

-Salary Calculator records employee data and generates a monthly cost report.
+Salary Calculator records employee data and generates a monthly cost total.

 Application takes in user input data of an employee.